cissna/gite/README.md

 function identify_potential_limitations_with_proposed_commands(conversation):
     # create a new system prompt that tells the LLM to read the conversation and especially the commands, and think about whether these commands are faulty, especally with regard to potential limitations that would only occur in certain scenarios.
-    # prompt specificity: "don't response with anything but a sentence explaining the potential limitations, please don't start the sentence with \"the potential limitations are...\", as it is redundant."
+    # prompt specificity: "don't respond with anything but an explanation of the potential limitations, please don't start the sentence with \"the potential limitations are...\" or anything similar, as it is redundant."
+    # "However, since they are a beginner is very possible they are leaving out details about some specific context"

     # then create a user prompt which actually includes the entire JSON of `conversation` and some user text at the bottom saying something like 'are there scenarios where this will fail?'
     # send that off to the quick LLM and get back some potential limitations